-Mineral Area College provides a broad selection of distance learning courses that can be taken toward the completion of a degree.
+MAC provides a broad selection of distance learning courses that can be taken toward completing a degree.
 Distance learning courses provide flexibility and convenience to those pursuing educational objectives.
-The college offers Internet courses and telecourses.
+The college offers Internet courses, hybrid classes, and telecourses.

-Distance learning courses are equivalent to on-campus courses in terms of content, degree of difficulty and transferability.
-They require self-discipline and proficient reading skills.
-Computer skills are necessary for Web courses.
+Distance learning courses are equivalent to face-to-face classes in terms of content, degree of difficulty and transferability.
+They require self-discipline, computer literacy, and reading proficiency.

-MAC is approved by the Higher Learning Commission of the North Central Association to offer the AAS in Criminal Justice entirely by Internet.
-For more information, please call the director of public safety.
+MAC is approved by the Higher Learning Commission of the North Central Association to offer all courses required for the AAS in Criminal Justice online.
+For more information, please call the director of Public Safety.